-Only projects with "Authorized" or "At Risk" status direct pieces to be worked on by the creation staff.
+Only projects with "Approved" or "Risk" status release tasks to be worked on by the team.

-Other statuses and details:
+Other statuses and their explanations:

 - Requested by client: when the customer has access to iJob (coming soon!), they can request a demand there.
 This way, the project goes straight to the owner of said customer to continue the process.
 Keep in mind that, for it to be executed, it needs to be in a status that allows it (approved or risk).